Particular/docs.particular.net/servicecontrol/errorlog-auditlog-behavior.md

 * Error messages are optionally forwarded to the Error forwarding queue.
 * Audit messages are optionally forwarded to the Audit forwarding queue.

 This behavior can be toggled through the ServiceControl Management utility or by directly changing the  `ServiceControl/ForwardAuditMessages` or `ServiceControl/ForwardErrorMessages` settings.
-Refer to [Customizing ServiceControl Configuration](creating-config-file.md#transport) for more details.
+See also [Customizing ServiceControl Configuration](creating-config-file.md#transport).

 ### Error and Audit Forwarding Queues

 The forwarding queues retain a copy of the original messages ingested by ServiceControl.

 The queues are not directly managed by ServiceControl and are meant as points of external integration.

 Note: If you do not have any external integration, we highly recommend turning these off.

 ### Changing the queues name manually and default naming